jimbaker/socket-reboot/README.md

 that's likely to be fairly non-portable.
 TBD.)

-The interesting case here is breaking up a received message into `bufsize` chunks`.
+The interesting case here is breaking up a received message into `bufsize` chunks.
 The other interesting detail is that this currently involves two copies, one to the `byte[]` array allocated by `jarray` (necessary to move the data out of Netty) and then to a `PyString` (can be avoided by implementing and using `recv_into` with a